casedone/casedone/knowledge-base/_posts/2025-09-15-dont-build-ai-agents-without-these.md

 layout: post
 title:  "Don't Build AI Agents without These 4 Components"
 date:   2025-09-15 05:00:00 +0700
+categories:
+  - agentic-ai
-categories: agentic-ai, Your First Agentic AI Blueprint
+  - "Your First Agentic AI Blueprint"
 ---

 In our previous post, we explored why you shouldn't just build an agent, but [give it a purpose](https://www.casedone.ai/posts/2025-08-17-dont-just-build-an-agent-give-it-a-purpose/).
 We covered the core principles that make an AI system truly "agentic," moving beyond simple automation to tackle complex, goal-oriented tasks.